 What Causes a Quadriceps Tendon Rupture(s)?

-Since my two instances of quad tendon ruptures, I have come to grow quite interested on what really causes these injuries but also on what people are doing that causes the tendon(s) to rupture.
+Since my two instances of quad tendon ruptures, I have come to grow quite interested on what really causes these injuries, but also on what people are doing that causes the tendon(s) to rupture.
 Now of course we have the common medical reasoning of what could be factors of causing ruptures which include:

 Injury